CuteNikki/DiscordBot/README.md

 All bot configuration is done through the [`.env`](.env.example) file located in the root directory and the [`src/utility/keys.ts`](src/utility/keys.ts) file.
 <br/>
-You can change various settings like webhooks, presence and more.
+You can change various settings such as webhooks, presence, and more.
+For detailed explanations and instructions, please refer to the comments in the files mentioned above.

 ## Useful guides: